Nicxe/Home-Assistant-Dew-Point/README.md

 To add the integration to your Home Assistant instance, use the button below:

 <p>
     <a href="https://my.home-assistant.io/redirect/config_flow_start?domain=dew_point" class="my badge" target="_blank">
         <img src="https://my.home-assistant.io/badges/config_flow_start.svg">
     </a>
 </p>

+> [!TIP]
+> You can easily set up multiple dew point sensors for different locations by clicking Add Entry on the Dew Point integration page in Home Assistant.
+No YAML configuration is required, and each sensor can have its own unique setup.

 ### Manual Configuration